Healthy Sexual Function

 Sometimes, in a relationship, we avoid certain topics because we don’t want to bring up something that could ruin the relationship.
 It can be especially hard to talk about sex and sexual issues; however, there are some important topics to discuss with a potential or current sexual partner.

 How do I find the right words to use?

-To begin with, finding words that you and your partner are comfortable with is often a challenge.
-The clinical, “proper” words sound official and distant, but some slang terms sound crude and base.
+Finding words that you and your partner are comfortable with is often a challenge.
+The clinical, “proper” words sound official and distant, but some slang terms sound crude.
 It is important for you and your partner to use terms that are comfortable for both of you.
 It is also important to define ambiguous terms so that you both know the definition when using the word.
 For example the word abstinence, for some individuals, means no vaginal-penile intercourse but does include “outercourse” where one engages in everything but penetration.
 For others, abstinence means no genital contact.
 If one partner was using abstinence in a sentence, such as “I think we should practice abstinence,” the meaning would be unclear unless they discussed the definition of abstinence.

 How can I communicate intimate thoughts to my partner?

 Discussing what is sensual or erotic to you is also important.
 When things are getting hot and heavy, saying what really turns you on or what you don’t like may be difficult.
 However, telling your partner what does and does not feel good will make the sexual experience more pleasurable for both of you.